cia161/quiz_app/README.md

 This is a quiz app to practice my flutter techniques.

 ## Usage
-- This quiz tests you on
+- This quiz tests you on your pen knowledge!

 ## Team
 Celina Anwar